C# – Get and send JSON with HttpClient

 Code language: PowerShell (powershell)

-Note: View > Other Windows > Package Manager Console.
+Note: This is using Package Manager Console (View > Other Windows > Package Manager Console).

 Customize JSON serialization when using HttpClient

 To customize serialization, you can pass in a JsonSerializerOptions object.
-If you need to customize something that the default options don’t support, then you can create a custom converter.
-Note: To maximize performance, make sure to reuse the JsonSerializerOptions object.
+If you need to customize something that the default options don’t support, then you can create a custom JSON converter.

 {